polyformproject/license-development/template.erb.md

 In order to get this license for this software, you have to agree to all its terms.

+<% if noncommercial or strict %>
+## Noncommercial

+This license allows you to use the software for noncommercial purposes only.

+## Personal Uses

+Personal use for research, experiment, and testing for the benefit of public knowledge, personal study, private entertainment, hobby projects, amateur pursuits, or religious observance, without any anticipated commercial application, is use for a permitted purpose.

+## Noncommercial Organizations

+Use by any charitable organization, educational institution, public research organization, public safety or health organization, environmental protection organization, or government institution is use for a permitted purpose regardless of the source of funding or obligations resulting from the funding.
+<% end %>

 ## Copyright License

 The licensor grants you a copyright license for the software to do everything you might do with the software that would otherwise infringe the licensor's copyright in it for any permitted purpose<% if strict %>, other than distributing the software or making changes or new works based on the software.<% else %>.<% end %><% if change and not distribute %>  However, you may only make changes or new works based on the software according to [Changes and New Works License](#changes-and-new-works-license), and you may not distribute<% unless internaluse %> copies of<% end %> the software.<% elsif change and distribute %>  However, you may only distribute the software according to [Distribution License](#distribution-license) and make changes or new works based on the software according to [Changes and New Works License](#changes-and-new-works-license).<% end %>